5 things you absolutely need to promote your Small Business Saturday offer

 The second email is a reminder.
 Send this just before your offer ends and let your email list know that your offer is coming to a close.

-The third email is a thank you for all those who used your offer and shopped with you.
+The third email is a thank you to all those who used your offer and shopped with you.

 With a simple email plan, like this, you can very easily communicate your offer to your existing customers.Email your existing customers about your @SmallBizSatUK offer so they don't miss out. #SmallBizSatUK #MinalsTips Click To Tweet